wikirona/wikirona/README.md

 # North Star
 Goal: Reduce deaths and suffering.

+0, Help people get the truth.
+   * Prove pandemic projections.
+   * Prove case fatality projections.
+   * Link to medical communities for vaccine/medical information.
+     - Disclosure: we are not the medical professionals.
+     - Disclosure: we see conflicting information.
 1. Help people not get sick.
    * Help people to go out less.
      1. Let anyone communicate decision to stay home to employer.